-Yes, students are encouraged to study different research topics and approach relevant potential supervisors to identify their most interested research area before submitting their final proposal.
+Yes, students are encouraged to study different research projects from the project listing specific to MRes[Med] and approach relevant potential supervisors to identify their most interested research area before submitting their final proposal.

 No, students are advised to approach supervisors on the list ONLY.

-Yes, students may discuss with potential supervisors and adjust the topics/plans where appropriate, which should be submitted together with the applications for consideration by the Board of Studies.
+Yes, students may discuss with potential supervisors and adjust the topics/plans where appropriate, which should be submitted together with the applications for consideration by the Advisory Group.

 Students are advised to seek supervisors’ guidance on the preparation of proposal, which should include the research objective, significance and methodology.
-The merits of candidates’ research proposals will be considered as one of the admission criteria by the Board of Studies.
+The merits of candidates’ research proposals will be considered as one of the admission criteria by the Advisory Group.

 Students with outstanding MBBS I and II results and strong research performance in MRes[Med] can apply for admission to an intercalated MBBS/PhD programme, no later than the 8th month of their MRes[Med] studies, before returning to MBBS IV.
 The time spent on the MRes[Med] programme would be counted towards the probationary period for the student’s PhD study.